CGT-IT/pivot/inc/README.md

 **You should not modify anything in this folder**

-> pivot-common.php contains all usefull function you could call in your template.
+> pivot-common.php contains all usefull functions you could call in your template.